Jean-Claude Van Damme

-Van Damme became a popular action film star and followed up with Cyborg (1989), Kickboxer (1989), Lionheart (1990), Death Warrant (1990), Double Impact (1991), Universal Soldier (1992), Nowhere to Run (1993), Hard Target (1993), Timecop (1994), Street Fighter (1994), Sudden Death (1995), The Quest (1996), Maximum Risk (1996), etc. After a decline, Van Damme returned to prominence with the critically acclaimed crime drama JCVD (2008).
+He became a popular action film star and followed up with commercially successful films such as Cyborg, Kickboxer (both 1989), Lionheart, Death Warrant (both 1990), Double Impact (1991), Universal Soldier (1992), Nowhere to Run, Hard Target (both 1993), Timecop, Street Fighter (both 1994), Sudden Death (1995), The Quest, which marked his directorial debut, and Maximum Risk (both 1996).
+He achieved sex symbol status in the late 1980s and early 1990s.
+Between 1993 and 1998, three Hong Kong filmmakers collaborated with Van Damme for their debuts in Western cinema: John Woo, Tsui Hark, and Ringo Lam.
+After a decline in popularity in the late 1990s and early 2000s, he returned to prominence with the critically acclaimed crime drama JCVD (2008), in which he starred as a fictional version of himself.
+His big return to the action genre was in The Expendables 2 (2012), in which he starred as the villain, opposite Sylvester Stallone's character.

-Thereafter, Van Damme continued starring in more action films and playing supporting roles in The Expendables 2 (2012), the Kung Fu Panda franchise (2011–2016), the Kickboxer reboot film series (2016–2018), Minions: The Rise of Gru (2022), etc.
+From thereon, he continued starring in action films and doing extensive voice work, appearing in the well-received Enemies Closer (2013), The Bouncer, Kickboxer: Retaliation (both 2018), Minions: The Rise of Gru (2022), and Darkness of Man (2024), among others.
+In television, he starred in the Ridley Scott-produced Jean-Claude Van Johnson (2016–2017).
+Regarded as an icon of action and martial arts cinema, his films have grossed over $3.3 billion worldwide, making him one of the most successful action stars of all time.
+Outside his film career, he has publicly supported various conservationist causes and animal rights organisations.

 Early life and education

 Van Damme was born Jean-Claude Camille François Van Varenberg, on 18 October 1960, in Berchem-Sainte-Agathe, Brussels, Belgium, the son of Eliana and Eugène Van Varenberg, who was an accountant and florist.
 His father is from Brussels and bilingual, and his mother is Flemish (Dutch-speaking).
 Van Damme was brought up Roman Catholic.
 His paternal grandmother was Jewish.

 He began martial arts at the age of ten, enrolled by his father in a Shōtōkan karate school.
-His styles consist of Shōtōkan Karate and Kickboxing.
-He eventually earned his black belt in karate at 18.
-He started lifting weights to improve his physique, which eventually led to a Mr. Belgium bodybuilding title.
+His styles consist of Shōtōkan karate and kickboxing.
+He eventually earned his black belt in karate at 18, and earned the rank of 2nd-dan black belt.
+He started lifting weights to improve his physique, which eventually led to a Mr. Belgium bodybuilding title in 1978.
 At the age of 16, he took up ballet, which he studied for five years.
 According to Van Damme, ballet "is an art, but it's also one of the most difficult sports.
 If you can survive a ballet workout, you can survive a workout in any other sport."
 Later he took up both Taekwondo and Muay Thai.

+Among his acting heroes growing up were Charles Bronson, Bruce Lee, James Dean, Montgomery Clift, Steve McQueen, Jean-Paul Belmondo, and Sylvester Stallone.